Set up a stall at a horse show

 - Tools to remove all sorts of metal hardware left from the previous show – screwdrivers, pliers, hammers, magnet to check the stall floor.
 One staple or nail in the hoof can end the show and possibly your horse’s career or life.
 Please don’t take chances.
 More on street nails here.
 I used a giant magnetic sweeper to clear the stalls and walkways.

 - Bedding tools – shovel to level the stall if you can, poop picker to spread shavings, blade or knife to open bales of shavings.
 Use your poop picker and shovel to remove the previous shavings if the show grounds does not do that for you.
 You never know what’s lurking under there!

 - Water for you.
 This is hard work!
 Stay hydrated.

 - Thin rubber floor mats if you can.
-This can help add some support to the stalls, and prevent a giant hole from forming if you horse paws.
-Don’t forget a pair of vice grips to easily move these bad boys by yourself!
+This can help add some support to the stall flooring and prevent a giant hole from forming if you horse paws.
+Don’t forget a pair of vice grips to easily move these bad boys by yourself.

 - You should have ordered shavings from the show grounds (many shows require you to use their source) or you can bring your own.
-I like to use about 12 bags for a 12x12 stall, this gives you plenty of cush on an uneven floor, and enough to bank well up the sides.
+I like to use about 12 bags for a 12×12 stall, this gives you plenty of cushion on an uneven floor, and enough to bank well up the sides.
 Even if you don’t do this at home, I suggest doing it at shows to be safer, and you can pull down clean shavings instead of adding more as the show goes on.
 This also helps your horse stay cleaner!

 - I also like to have on hand some alternate barriers for stalls.
 Stall guards (I like the big fat wide ones as opposed to the rubber covered chain variety) are handy for use when the stall door is solid, floor to ceiling, and the walls are also solid, which means your horse has no way to look out.
-This is more common than you would think!)
+This is more common than you would think!